 It’s like that of the non-Pro Orbi but now with a ton of extras in Wi-Fi settings.

 Specifically, the system comes with a default Wi-Fi network, of which — like any non-Pro Orbi set — you can’t separate the two bands.
 However, it now includes three more virtual SSIDs where you can make all the changes you want.

 On top of that, it has a Guest network that features a login portal, allowing you to make guests agree to terms before using the Wi-Fi network and redirect them to a web page of your choosing.

 But for the most part, though, the interface is like that of any Netgear Orbi and router.
 It’s familiar and easy to use.
 It also has everything you’d look for in a standard web interface, including Dynamic DNS, Port forwarding, OpenVPN, and so on.

 There’s also the remote management feature, which means you won’t need to use an account with Netgear to manage your network remotely when coupled with the Dynamic DNS feature.

 The SXK30 doesn’t have a Parental Controls feature per see, but it has a ton of web filtering options in the security section, enough for any parent to keep their kids safe online.

 And finally, as a business solution, the SXK30 features VLAN for its network ports and Wi-Fi SSIDs.
-This allows users to segment and controls their network according to specifics needs.
+This feature allows users to segment and control their network according to specific needs.